 According to NewVoiceMedia, U.S. companies lost $62 billion in 2016 because of poor service.
 No matter how good your product is, customer service is the reason why customers switch to a competitor.

 The rise of the internet has also increased buyer expectations—not least when it comes to the speed of customer service.
 The internet is very clearly on its way to becoming the standard platform to shop.
 But companies now have to deal not only with selling, but also with having meaningful interactions with customers in a digital environment.
+This is why it is important for businesses to learn the answer behind “what is ada compliance?”

 You must create a brand outside the physical space.